Flathead Lake Real Estate Sales

 Existing home, dock, 2-car garage, and 28×34 ft shop allow someone to start enjoying lake living right away.

 Active Waterfront Listings

 Median prices for residential listings held steady from last month at $3.5M, while land prices edged back up to just under $2.5M.
-With such limited inventory of both residential and land listings, median price trends have become erratic with higher priced listings coming on and off the market.
+With such a limited inventory of both residential and land listings, median price trends have become erratic with higher-priced listings coming on and off the market.
 The overall trend is that active listing prices have essentially doubled over the past 12 months.